hotrodorm/hotrod/hotrod-project/hotrod-dynamicsql/README.md

 DynamicSQL allows the query to implement Parameter Injection.
 This is the ability to freely concatenate *SQL parts* in the query as parameters.

+> [!CAUTION]
-> **IMPORTANT NOTE ON SECURITY**<br/> SQL Injection opens the door for a security risk.
+> **IMPORTANT NOTE ON SECURITY**: SQL Injection opens the door for a security risk.
 There's a big difference between safely **applying** a parameter using `.parameter()` and directly **injecting** a String section into the query to be run using `.parameterInjection()`.
 Only inject fully controlled Strings that are coming from inside the application, and never from any external source, such as a web parameter, an API, or a configuration file.

 The following example illustrates this for a case where the name of the table and the name of the ordering criteria is only know at runtime and not at compilation time: